jrg94/CSE5544/midterm-exam/README.md

 - South America
 - The Caribbean

-Since I only have 10 regions, I have a lot of options in terms of encoding.
+Since I only have 10 regions (categories), I have a lot of options in terms of encoding.
 However, since I'm trying to show time series data, I have to be careful how I order my data.

 Overall, I chose a simple line plot where the x-axis would feature the years, and